aadilimran/pycon-kubeflow-workshop/README.md

 # PyCon Workshop: Machine Learning Pipeline Deployment with Kubeflow

-Welcome to our PyCon Workshop on deploying Machine Learning pipelines with Kubeflow.
+Welcome to `Motive` PyCon Workshop on deploying Machine Learning pipelines with Kubeflow.
 This workshop will guide you through the process of preparing, compiling, deploying, and running a Machine Learning pipeline, utilizing a specific problem statement and dataset.

 ## Prerequisites